the-engine-room/library/_books/rainforest-tech.md

 | Recording and monitoring the environmental value of areas of land | Satellite mapping, Online mapping, Participatory mapping, Mobile applications, DIY aerial mapping |
 | Supporting communities by presenting and providing knowledge | Participatory mapping, Audio and Video, DIY aerial photography |

+## Foreword

+*By Lars Lovold - Director, [Rainforest Foundation Norway](//rainforest.no/en)*

+How can new and evolving technology be useful in advocacy for rainforest protection and forest peoples' rights?
+This broad, open question is the starting point for this primer.
+In 1989, when Rainforest Foundation Norway was founded to promote rights-based rainforest protection, phones were hardly mobile and the world wide web was science fiction.
+A lot has changed.

+Now advanced technology has become cheaper, more available and easier to use, opening up exciting new opportunities for rainforest monitoring and sharing of information.
+Every week a new tool or platform seems to be created to help us map forest resources, detect illegal logging, report on human rights abuses or trace the origins of commodities.

+However, other things have not changed at all.
+Indigenous peoples and local organizations in rainforest countries still struggle to claim their customary rights and protect rainforests under difficult conditions.
+Often infrastructure and means of communication are poor, and lack of training and funding can be serious obstacles to taking advantage of the opportunities that technology offer.

+In general, the interest groups behind unsustainable forest exploitation have more resources to use new, evolving technologies than the local groups or civil society organizations working for forest protection.
+Even so, there are a lot of amazing examples of how local activists employ new technology in ingenious ways to make their work more effective and efficient.
+Unfortunately, there are also a great number of unsuccessful projects where money and hard work are wasted.
+Although objectives and tools vary greatly, what the successful projects generally have in common is that they are solidly designed and based on clear goals and a thorough analysis of the problem at hand.

+Seeing how important solid planning and design is for the success of technology-projects, [Rainforest Foundation Norway](http://www.regnskog.no/en/) has partnered with [The Engine Room](https://theengineroom.org) to make a basic introduction to the use of technology in rights-based rainforest protection.
+In the process of mapping the myriad of existing initiatives that could be useful in our work and for our partners, we decided that a basic introduction to the use of technology in rights-based rainforest protection could be useful to many.

+That is the purpose of this report: It describes advantages and disadvantages of different tools that may be used, using concrete examples.
+It also provides a step-by-step guide to strategic project development, suggesting essential questions that must be answered  to ensure that technology serves the project's needs and not the other way around.

+While the guide can be read from start to finish, it is designed to allow readers to easily access the information that interests them the most.
+Suggestions for further reading are provided for those who want to explore a particular tool or experience in more detail.

+Use of technology has a great potential for strengthening indigenous peoples' rights and forest protection - and it has been inspiring to see so many inventive ways that indigenous peoples and local activists already employ technology.

+Hopefully this primer can help those who want to start new projects - or further develop existing ones - to use technology effectively, as well as inspire us to learn more from each other's experiences.

 ## Strategy
 <a name="strategy"></a>This section draws on the Transparency and Accountability Initiative’s [‘Fundamentals’ guide](http://tech.transparency-initiative.org/fundamentals/), which is a great place to go for more tips.